werderame/werderame.github.io/portfolio-projects/personal_finances/README.md

 # **Personal Finance Categorization Tool**

+**A Text Processing Study**.
 Some enjoy, or even feel it necessary to keep track of their personal finances.
 Expenses are, however, many, hard to read and essentially impossible to keep track of *manually*.
 With the intent to automate the categorisation of transaction descriptions, this text processing study aims at making it easy to assign, store and review categories of our bank transactions.
 Inspired by the repository of Jer Bouma, this tool integrates multiple Levenshtein methods to achieve accuracy and flexibility.

 ## Foreword